All Collections

 You can automate repetitive workflows for enrolling people into events using our automated rules.
 This is especially helpful for automatically enrolling team members to onboarding events, or members of a certain department to a monthly department event.

-You can track enrollments across all events at the Events Enrollments dashboard.
+You can track enrollments across all events on the Events Enrollments dashboard.

-• Going - enrolled in the in-person version of the event
+• Dropped - was enrolled in the event and then dropped (or un-enrolled)

-• Waitlisted - the event’s capacity is full, and they are in line to obtain a space that may free up before the event occurs
+• Waitlisted - the event’s capacity is full, and they are in line to get a spot if one comes available before the event

 Checking into an event